 As a direct result, two things change: the size of the video increases and that means more data usage every time you shoot and upload videos via the Facebook app.

-And this doesn’t apply when you upload videos from your Camera roll.
+And this doesn’t apply when you upload videos to Facebook from your iPhone Camera roll.
 They’re obviously of the 720p or larger format (depending on the iPhone you use) and therefore, they’re HD by default.
 This setting found within Facebook applies only to videos recorded via the Facebook app.